scottzach1/Project-Beans/project_requirement/project-requirement.md

 **Attribute 3: Testing**

-This attribute can be verified by assessing the attribute against a range of both quantitative and qualitative metrics.
+This attribute can be verified by assessing the package against quantitative and qualitative metrics.
 From a quantitative point of view, this attribute is verified if the following conditions are met:

 - 90% overall code coverage is achieved by all unit tests
-- A quota of _**\[TODO: Insert Number Here]**_ unit testing methods are achieved by the end of the project
+- A quota of 25 unit testing methods are achieved by the end of the project

 From a qualitative point of view, this attribute is verified if the